6 Countries for New Travelers

 Do you want to travel overseas but can’t decide where you should go?
 Many people who haven’t traveled overseas much get overwhelmed trying to decide where to travel.

 The world is a huge place with so many choices, no wonder it’s hard to decide.
-If you’re a new traveler or a solo traveler, certain places will be more enjoyable, easier to navigate, and overall less scary, while still offering lots of culture and things to do.
+If you’re a new traveler or taking your first solo trip, certain places will be more enjoyable, easier to navigate, and overall less scary, while still offering lots of culture and things to do.

 Countries that are great for new travelers